RupertAvery/DiffusionToolkit/What's New v1.8.0 .md

    * Added indexes
    * Increased SQLite `cache_size` to 1GB.
 Memory usage will be increased
    * Added a spinner to indicate progress on some slow queries
-* Filtering on multiple albums
+* Filtering on multiple albums and models
 * Scroll wheel now works over albums / models / folders
 * Fixed Fit to Preview and Actual Size being reset when moving between images in the Preview
 * Fixed Prompt Search error